SB195 Update—Meaningful changes secured, but more work to do

 • Loop in your non-Legislature community representatives.
 At this point in the process, the position of entities like the City Council, the mayor, UTA, WFRC, the League of Cities and Towns, the County Council and Neighborhood Community Councils carry far more weight than individual feedback.
 The committee is where the granular debate is intended to happen, while the House members will be looking to represent large swaths of their constituency with a single vote.
 Hearing from the next tier of community representatives magnifies the voice of our individual residents and supporters.

-You can find the contact information for every member of the Legislature at le.utah.gov.
-Click the “Legislators” tab in the top left corner of the home page, and you can search by name or by address.
+You can find the contact information for your representative and senator at le.utah.gov, just search by your home address.
 All lawmakers have a public email and all are required to list a public telephone number, many of which are cellular numbers that can send and receive text messages.
-For your representative, make sure you send a separate email that says that you’re a constituent, and add your address.
+When you contact them, make sure you say that you’re a constituent, and add your home address to the message.

-The House could vote on SB195 as early as Monday, so it’s important that we work NOW over the weekend to reach as many people as we can and to find folks who are willing to move and vote for amendments on the floor.
+The House could vote on SB195 any day, so it’s important that we work NOW to reach as many people as we can and to find folks who are willing to move and vote for amendments on the floor.

 Let’s keep up the fight for safe streets!